QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+476 de Oliveira IS, de Oliveira FR, Maia PH, Santos IS. **Will I Be Replaced?
+Revisited: An Exploratory Replication on AI Tool Perceptions with Software Professionals in Brazil.** ISE 2026, September 11, 2026, São Paulo, SP, Brazil

 475 Abduljabbar N, Chauhan M, Alsakkaf KZ. **Evaluating the Early Adaptation of a Multi-Component Active Case Finding Strategy for Drug-Resistant Tuberculosis in Aden, Yemen: Implementation Science Study.** Preprint. <https://doi.org/10.21203/rs.3.rs-10319380/v1>

 474 BOUJIDA N, GUENNOUN PF. **La mobilisation des soft skills comme moteur de l’engagement social: Cas du mouvement GenZ 212 au Maroc.
 (Leveraging soft skills as a driver of social engagement: The case of the GenZ 212 movement in Morocco.)** L’Archétype.
 2026 Jul 21;5(1):66-85.